FakelsHub/sFall-X/artifacts/scripting/Compiler/sslc_readme.txt

 NOTE: if your expression starts with a constant (eg. 2+2), enclose it in parentheses, otherwise compiler will be confused and give you errors.

-> Íexadecimal numerical constants: Simply prefix a number with 0x to create a hexadecimal.
+> Hexadecimal numerical constants: Simply prefix a number with 0x to create a hexadecimal.
 The numbers 0 to 9 and a-f are allowed in the number.
 The number may not have a decimal point.

 new:
   a := 0x1000;